2021 Virtual Educator Retreat

 While we can’t host our beloved annual Summer Educator’s Retreat in Ithaca, we can’t miss the opportunity to join with educators to discover, learn, and network!
 We invite you to join us for an interactive professional development opportunity, available wherever you are.
 The backbone of your experience will be participating in our popular online course, Inspiring Investigations through Citizen Science.
 But for this “retreat,” we’re supplementing the ease of our asynchronous course with a series of weekly webinars to provide networking opportunities, meaningful discussion, and inspiration from guest presenters.
 The retreat will help you gain confidence and practical solutions for implementing our inquiry-based Investigating Evidence curriculum.

 Full and partial scholarships are available!
 Apply here.
-Please apply as soon as possible since awards are given on a rolling basis.
+Please apply as soon as possible because awards are given on a rolling basis.
 The deadline to apply is June 7, 2021.

 Audience: This professional development experience is best suited for 4-12th grade teachers, environmental educators, and STEM coordinators (but all educators are welcome!)